 Vibrio vulnificus and other Vibrio bacteria live in warm seawater.
 Vibrio bacteria can cause illness when an open wound is exposed to seawater, or when a person eats contaminated seafood.

-Eating raw seafood – especially oysters – contaminated with Vibrio may cause vomiting, diarrhea and abdominal pain.
+Eating raw shellfish – especially oysters – contaminated with Vibrio may cause vomiting, diarrhea and abdominal pain.
 Individuals with compromised immune systems, particularly those with chronic liver disease, are also likely to develop a bloodstream infection with fever and chills, blistering skin lesions and possibly death.